abel8260/abel8260/README.md

  # about me :

 A  complete fan of traditional 90's  and 2000's sites.
-My  sites is that side ... so you welcome here be proud of yourself because your awesome <3
+My  sites is that side ... so you welcome here be proud of yourself because you are awesome <3

 ***